Anaplasmosis was formerly called granulocytic ehrlichiosis (HGE). It is the second-most common tickborne disease in Minnesota after Lyme disease.

 by Ixodes scapularis (blacklegged tick or deer tick), the same tick that transmits Lyme disease.

-Charts, graphs, and statistics for human anaplasmosis in Minnesota.
+Charts, graphs, and statistics for anaplasmosis in Minnesota and the United States.

 Clinical presentation, diagnostic tests and case definitions, treatment, guidelines, and required reporting information.